-In April 2020, Mansfield District Council was given the opportunity to pay three years' lump sum payment over to Nottinghamshire County Council in advance for the financial years 2020/21, 2021/22 and 2022/23, which would generate a saving to the Council.
-The accounts for 2022/23 showed one year's lump sum pension payment of £1.728million, which is the final amount relating to this lump sum payment.
-Due to the lump sum being paid during the 202021 financial year, the Pension Reserve and Pension Liability in the Council's Balance Sheet have varied by the prepayment, however, at the end of 2022/23, the two aligned.
+In April 2020, Mansfield District Council was given the opportunity to pay three years' lump sum payment over to Nottinghamshire County Council in advance for the financial years 2020/21, 2021/22 and 2023/24, which would generate a saving to the Council.
+The accounts for 2023/24 show one year's lump sum pension payment of £1.728million, which is the final amount relating to this lump sum payment.
+Due to the lump sum being paid during the 202021 financial year, the Pension Reserve and Pension Liability in the Council's Balance Sheet have varied by the prepayment, however, at the end of 2023/24, the two now realign.